Stands out for

 Physical Requirements

-moderate physical activity, snowshoeing walk
+moderate physical activity, snowshoeing hike in the mountains

 About the Area